TheLazyGamer/NeoBot/README.md

 [JavaMail uses multiple licenses](https://java.net/projects/javamail/pages/License)

 The provided NeoBot scripts are released under MIT License.
-Copyright © 2017 TheLazyGamer
+Copyright © 2017 TheLazyGamer, Nichole Hayes

 For educational purposes only.
-I am not responsible for any bans or suspensions to your account.
+We are not responsible for any bans or suspensions to your account.
 Botting is against Neopet's EULA.
 Use at your own discretion.